Bradford-Wong/CS461-Group72-Capstone/README.md

 ## Setup MySql Server
 1. Run the Script MySQLInstall on a Ubuntu machine using Bash.
 Command: "bash MySQLInstall"
 2. When Prompeted, "This operation will take X Space.
-Do you want to continue?"
+Do you want to continue?" type, "y"
 3. Once the install script is completed Stary the mysql shell by typing, "sudo mysql -u root"
 4. Once the mysql shell has started ctrl-A the text from the file "Create Database SQL"
 5. Past the text in the command line.
 (It should start running the sql)